kvesteri/sqlalchemy-utils/docs/index.rst

 The generates decorator
 -----------------------

-Many times you may have properties which values are being generated.
+Many times you may have generated property values.
 Usual cases include slugs from names or resized thumbnails from images.

 SQLAlchemy-Utils provides a way to do this easily with `generates` decorator: